FOREX-Dollar gets global beating as stimulus, Brexit boost risk appetite

 The dollar index rose after the Fed's announcement, but the respite was short-lived.

-Optimism the European Union and the UK will finally reach a post-Brexit trade deal boosted the pound, which rose to $1.3615 GBP=, on Thursday, its highest level since May 2018.
-But it gave back some of the gain and was last up 2.44% at $1.3585.
+In Europe, Sterling GBP= pared gains against the dollar after U.K. Prime Minister Boris Johnson cast doubts on the likelihood of a Brexit trade deal.

-EU Brexit negotiator Michel Barnier on Thursday reported "good progress" in the talks but cautioned "last stumbling blocks" stood in the way of sealing a new trade pact.
-The Bank of England kept its stimulus programme unchanged as it awaited for the outcome of the Brexit trade talks.
+Optimism earlier on Thursday that the European Union and the UK will finally reach a post-Brexit trade deal boosted the pound, which rose to $1.3625, its highest level since May 2018, but since gave back some of the gain.
+The pound was last up 0.50% on the day at $1.3578.

-The Swiss franc also gained against the dollar and hit a six-year high of $0.8823
+Senior British minister Michael Gove earier had put the chances of securing a trade deal with the European Union at less than 50% on Thursday, striking a pessimistic tone that contrasted sharply with remarks by the EU's chief negotiator suggesting there had been good progress.

-Norway's currency, the crown, also strengthened to a 17-month high against the dollar, up over 1% after the country's central bank kept its policy interest rate at zero percent but warned that a rate increase may come earlier than it had expected.
+Norway's currency, the crown, was last down -1.57% at 8.5620.
+The country's central bank on Thursday kept its policy interest rate at zero percent but warned that a rate increase may come earlier than it had expected.

 ========================================================